GenesisFR/DS1TroubleshootingGuide/README.md

 ## Booted back to the main menu after beating Gom

-The multiplayer and anything related to it was disabled in the Steam version.
+The multiplayer and anything related to it was disabled in the GOG/Steam version.
 Use [Killah's fix](#enable-loa--extras).

 Note: you'll need to [convert your save to LOA](#convert-ds-saves-to-loa).